ray-project/ray/doc/source/rllib/rllib-examples.rst

 - `How to register a custom gymnasium environment <https://github.com/ray-project/ray/blob/master/rllib/examples/envs/custom_gym_env.py>`__:
    Example showing how to write your own RL environment using ``gymnasium`` and register it to run train your algorithm against this env with RLlib.

-- `How to set up rendering (and recording) of the environment trajectories during training with WandB <https://github.com/ray-project/ray/blob/master/rllib/examples/envs/env_rendering_and_recording.py>`__:
+- `How to set up rendering and recording of the environment trajectories during training with W&B <https://github.com/ray-project/ray/blob/master/rllib/examples/envs/env_rendering_and_recording.py>`__:
    Example showing how you can render and record episode trajectories of your gymnasium envs and log the videos to WandB.

 Evaluation